FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

-various events from decoding the request content in the request (body listener), determining the correct response format (format listener), reading parameters from the request (parameter fetcher listener), to formatting the response either with a template engine like twig or to f.e. xml or json using a serializer (view response listener) as well as automatically setting the accepted HTTP methods in the response (accept listener).
+various events from decoding the request content in the request (body listener), determining the correct response format (format listener), reading parameters from the request (parameter fetcher listener), to formatting the response either with a template engine like twig or to e.g. xml or json using a serializer (view response listener) as well as automatically setting the accepted HTTP methods in the response (accept listener).